volodymir-tymtsias/plerdy-task/README.md

 # Test task Plerdy page
-This dashboard page was created as a test task
+This page was created as a test task

 The following technologies were used during creation:
 -	HTML